Almarranz/KMOS_reduction/README.md

 6. source_finder_in_KMOS.py.
 Match the indentified stars with spectra in GNS (and Lib)

 7. kmos_pm.py.
 Plots positions, velocites and CMD for the stars with a match with GNS_LIB catalog.
+Also makes latex table of the YSO and random simulations to compare with the real data.

+8. SNR.py.
+Calculate the SNR of the selected YSO stars in kmos_pm.py

+9. young_spect_plot.py.
+Plots the spectra of the selected YSO.